KumarAmitMehta/3MB3D3D/README.txt

 Bare Metal Programming with CMake

+Overview:
-This project shows how to organize a bare metal microcontroller firmware project using CMake.
+This project demonstrates how to organize a bare metal microcontroller firmware project using CMake.
+It is *not* intended for building complex firmware with many dependencies, but rather to show how to structure a CMake-based firmware development environment that can be extended to support multiple target platforms in the future.

 Directory Structure:
 - cmake/             CMake helper scripts and toolchains